David J. Meltzer

 Bio

 David J. Meltzer is an archaeologist whose research revolves around the origins, antiquity, and adaptations of the first Americans (Paleoindians) who colonized the North American continent at the end of the Pleistocene.
-His scholarship has appeared in leading peer-reviewed journals, such as Nature, Science, and the Proceedings of the National Academy of Sciences, and he is the author of various books, including The Great Paleolithic War: How Science Forged an Understanding of America's Ice Age Past (University of Chicago Press, 2015), First Peoples in a New World: Colonizing Ice Age America (University of California Press, 2010), Folsom: New Archaeological Investigations of a Classic Paleoindian Bison Kill (University of California Press, 2006), and Search for the First Americans (Smithsonian Books, 1993).
-He is also the co-editor of The Mountaineer Site: A Folsom Winter Camp in the Rockies (University of Colorado Press, 2021).
-Meltzer is regularly cited as an expert in popular media and has been featured on various podcasts, including MeatEater, The Ancients, Wildfed, and Bear Grease.
+His scholarship has appeared in leading peer-reviewed journals, such as Nature, Science, and the Proceedings of the National Academy of Sciences, and he is the author of various books, including The Great Paleolithic War: How Science Forged an Understanding of America's Ice Age Past (University of Chicago Press, 2015), First Peoples in a New World: Populating Ice Age America (now in a second edition from Cambridge University Press, 2021), Folsom: New Archaeological Investigations of a Classic Paleoindian Bison Kill (University of California Press, 2006), and Search for the First Americans (Smithsonian Books, 1993).
+He is also the co-author of The Mountaineer Site: A Folsom Winter Camp in the Rockies (University of Colorado Press, 2021).
+Meltzer is regularly interviewed by science journalists and in popular media, and has been featured on various podcasts, including MeatEater, The Ancients, Wildfed, and Bear Grease.

 Research Interests